 The country now has about 550 cataract surgeons, and the training program initiated by The Foundation in 1993 has made a significant contribution to that figure.
 In the course of our 20-year partnership, The Foundation has helped the VNIO train and equip 493 doctors from across Vietnam to perform modern sight-restoring cataract surgery.

 In 1992, around one million Vietnamese people needed cataract surgery and 350,000 were totally blind.
-Only 1,000 cataract operations using intraocular lenses (IOL) were being performed each year.
+Only 1,000 cataract operations using intraocular lenses (IOLs) were being performed each year.
 Today, fewer than 252,000 people need cataract surgery in both eyes and around 200,000 intraocular lens surgeries are performed annually.
 However, much work remains to be done.

 - Performed 30,657 cataract surgeries and 35,503 other sight-saving or improving interventions

 - Completed a three-year trachoma elimination program which performed 16,228 surgeries in 15 high-priority provinces

 - Trained 20 surgeons, 150 nurses and clinic support staff and 7,095 community health workers and teachers